natsu-dragneel-ig/LLM_AHT/README.md

 # Generic-to-Specific Reasoning and Ad Hoc Teamwork in Embodied AI Agents

-This repository contains the supplementary files for a hybrid architecture for ad hoc teamwork combining knowledge based reasoning with data-driven learning, while using Large Language Models (LLM) to predict future tasks of the agents.
+Embodied AI agents deployed in assistive roles often have to collaborate with other agents (humans, AI systems) without prior coordination.
+Methods considered state of the art for such ad hoc teamwork often pursue a data-driven approach that needs a large labeled dataset of prior observations, lacks transparency, and makes it difficult to rapidly revise existing knowledge in response to changes.
+As the number of agents increases, the complexity of decision-making makes it difficult to collaborate effectively.
+This repository contains the supplementary files for a hybrid architecture for ad hoc teamwork leveraging the complementary strengths of knowledge-based and data-driven methods for reasoning and learning for ad hoc teamwork.
+For any given goal, our architecture enables each ad hoc agent to determine its actions through non-monotonic logical reasoning at different abstractions with: (a) prior commonsense domain-specific knowledge; (b) models learned and revised rapidly to predict the behavior of other agents; and (c) anticipated abstract future goals based on generic knowledge of similar domains in an existing Foundation Model.
+We use VirtualHome, a 3D simulation environment to evalute the architecture.

 ## Folder structure